Why Did IRL Fail? A Fake-Traction Autopsy for Founders

 The stronger your comp set, the stronger your position.
 "We're pricing in line with recent seed deals in B2B fintech, where medians have been $8–10M" is a vastly more credible statement than "we think we're worth $8 million."

-Best for: Internal pressure-testing, not investor pitches
+Best for: Internal stress-testing, not investor pitches

 Discounted cash flow analysis projects your future cash flows and discounts them back to present value.
 In theory, it's the most rigorous method.
 In practice, for pre-revenue startups, it produces what Damodaran himself calls "assumptions that cannot be validated" — and experienced investors know it.